sheeco/lstm/CHANGE.md

 ###### [2016-12-12](2aa7ec08e92780cd1c7cb86c2fe549e0f217657b)

-- TEST: Forwarding connections should be fine, only if passing in previous hidden states mannually;
+- TEST: Forwarding connections should be fine, only if passing in previous hidden states manually;
 - DEBUG: The overwriting in `SocialLSTMCell`, still "lack of input" for `layer_xy`.
 Likely has sth to do with line 291 & 551 in [recurrent.py](https://github.com/sheeco/Lasagne/blob/add565017d4636676028d16dcba1ec2b2870aa36/lasagne/layers/recurrent.py#L291);

 ###### [2016-12-22](b96a719c22d8ee8941e9c737b12a4597f031a30d)